 At Mellor St. Mary's Primary School the principal approach to teaching reading is through systematic synthetic phonics.
 We establish a partnership between home and school, whereby parents can support their child with their reading through a range of books from a variety of reading schemes.
-The core reading scheme in place in KS1 is Oxford Reading Tree, supplemented with Oxford Owl online/electronic reading books.
-Pupil reading books focus on decoding words as which include common phonemes and unfamiliar phoneme patterns so that they can read with fluency and accuracy.
+The core SSP Phonics / Reading scheme in place is Essential Letters and Sounds (ELS), a validated Systematic Synthetic Phonics (SSP) scheme from Oxford University Press which links directly to our Oxford Reading Tree books and supplemented with Oxford Owl online/electronic reading books.
+Pupil reading books focus on decoding words which include common phonemes and unfamiliar phoneme patterns so that they can read with fluency and accuracy.
 Once fluency and accuracy becomes automated, children then move on to real books usually chosen from a selection of genres from their class and school libraries.
 These books challenge reading stamina, reading comprehension and most importantly develop a love of reading which lasts a life time.

 The importance of understanding the story or information in a book is always emphasised and the vital aspect of loving and enjoying books and reading is highlighted above all, so children want to learn to read and have a thoroughly rewarding experience.